blancadesal/sample-django/README.md

 You can also change the variables once the webservice is running, but you will have to restart it manually for the changes to take effect.

+#### Apply DB migrations

+The sqlite database will be created in the tool's home directory (`/data/project/<tool-name>`).
+The application has access to this dir at runtime.

+To apply the migrations, run:
+`toolforge jobs run --image tool-<tool-name>/tool-<tool-name>:latest --command "migrate" --no-filelog --wait migrate`

+This uses the Toolforge jobs framework.
+The 'migrate' after `--command` refers to the `migrate` process in the `Procfile` and runs `python manage.py migrate`.

 #### Start the webservice

 1. `toolforge webservice buildservice start`
 2. Wait for the webservice to spin up, then check the logs to see if everything went ok: `toolforge webservice logs -f`
 3. Navigate to <https://app-name.toolforge.org/polls/> to verify the application is working as expected.
+You will see a page with the text "No polls are available".
+This is expected, as the db starts out empty.